-The following information is provided for people or organisations who have been contacted by the Queensland Government Statistician's Office (QGSO) to participate in research or a survey.
+This information is for people, households or organisations who have been contacted by the Queensland Government Statistician's Office (QGSO) to participate in research or one of our surveys.

 Frequently asked questions

 QGSO aims to obtain results that accurately reflect and represent the unbiased views of the population of interest.
 Some surveys are designed to use random selection to give every household in Queensland an equal chance of being contacted, and every eligible person in those households an equal chance of being selected to participate.
 Occasionally, a census is required, where every member of a group is approached to participate in a survey.
 We also conduct surveys on behalf of Queensland Government departments where we contact individuals, households, businesses or organisations from contact lists provided.